UNESCO sites near Madrid- Part 2. Cuenca, Ávila, Aranjuez

 If you are in Madrid just for a short break and would like to see more than just the city, take a look at our guided Madrid Wineries tour.
 You can explore the ´real´ region of Madrid, visiting a local town like Aranjuez and 2 fantastic local wineries.
 Get out of the city for a day with a local wine guide, and experience more than just the tourist routes.

-TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING - This is a luxury guided wine tour of Ribera del Duero accompanied by a friendly wine expert.
+This is a luxury guided wine tour of Ribera del Duero accompanied by a friendly wine expert.
 You can forget about the hassle of driving and be picked up from your hotel in a luxury minivan.
-Enjoy 3 visits to the best wineries, including wine tastings of at least 6 high quality wines and a high quality lunch.
+Enjoy 3 visits to the best wineries, including wine tastings of at least 6 high-quality wines and a high-quality lunch.
 Our tour was mentioned as one of the best wine tours in Spain!.by the NYT This is a unique tour.
 Maximum 7, average group size 4.
-Private tour option available (TOURS ONLY RUN AS PRIVATE FOR THE TIME BEING)
+Private tour option available.
+COVID-19 update.
+The tour runs as usual and complies with all security measures

 Be transported from the bustling city to the charming countryside on this Madrid wine tour.
 This tour includes visits to 2 wineries and wine tasting, as well as a 3-course lunch where you can taste traditional high quality food.
 Discover Madrid wine region with a friendly local guide and relax in a luxury air-conditioned minivan.
 This is a unique tour with a small group size for a more personal experience.
 Max.
-7, average group 4
+7, average group 4.
+COVID-19 update.
+The tour runs as usual and complies with all security measures

-TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING.
 Unique small group wine tour of La Mancha and the Don Quixote windmills with hotel pickup in luxury minivan.
 For wine enthusiasts, literature lovers and those that enjoy discovering Spanish culture.
 Get up close to the famous windmills featured in Cervantes' famous novel.
 Enjoy the fantastic castle of Belmonte and visits to 2 very different wineries.
 High quality lunch at a special location.
 Also, a stop at the UNESCO heritage site of Aranjuez.
 Maximum 7 people.
 Average group size 4.
-Private tour option TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING
+Private tour option.
+COVID-19 update.
+The tour runs as usual and complies with all security measures

 This private tour combines 4 fantastic experiences in one.
 Discover the impressive monastery complex of San Lorenzo de El Escorial, enjoy local wines at a family-owned small winery and taste high quality local gastronomy with a knowledgeable local guide.
 The tour includes a visit to one of Spain´s best hidden gems: the Bulls of Guisando, a fantastic example of art that dates back to the 3rd century before Christ!
 Enjoy amazing views and travel back in history with this unique tour from Madrid